lbighetti/littlealchemist.io/_posts/2017-03-28-A-lot-of-piping-involved.md

 category: elixir
 image: /img/elixir_pipe_operator.png
 share-img: /img/elixir_pipe_operator.png
-excerpt: Let's learn about a core feature of Elixir: it's called __the pipe operator__.
+excerpt: Let's learn about a core feature of Elixir, it's called the pipe operator.
 Then we'll go over a real world example and how to debug it.
-meta-description: Let's learn about a core feature of Elixir: it's called __the pipe operator__.
+meta-description: Let's learn about a core feature of Elixir, it's called the pipe operator.
 Then we'll go over a real world example and how to debug it.
 ---

 Let's learn about a core feature of Elixir: it's called __the pipe operator__.
 Then we'll go over a real world example of how to utilize it.